devee8/soc-lore/events/a-fighting-night.md

 MC appears in a new area after having activated a mechanism and falling down.
 MC is confronted by many Calamities and calls on Baloor's power again.

-After defeating the Calamaties another shows up and vomits the parts up.
+After defeating the Calamities another shows up and vomits the parts up.
 Agata adn Garcia show up but are too late to claim the parts first.

 Garcia is disappointed they couldn't find the parts first.
 Agata chides Garcia saying that Garcia cares about the competition.
 Garcia denies this.
 Agata says wanting to win isn't anything to be ashamed of and to just try your best.
 Garcia complains that Agata pat her head while saying such stuff.